MonoPhype/Better-Recommended/README.md

 Open the HTML files after running scrape.py

-Tor browser must be closed, before running the script.
+Tor browser must be closed before running the script.
 If a problem occurs, quit Tor with the system monitor.